CleverCodeCravers/VisualPairCoding/README.md

 - Skip current driver if he/she is absent (went out of the room for a turn)
 - Animation with the name of the next "Driver" when roles change, so a new turn cannot be easily overlooked.
 We also added a button that the person that takes over should hit to further ensure that the next person in the group really has a chance to take over.
 - Explicitly visual, so that it does work with visual remote control software like "Team Viewer".
+- You can save or load sessions for easier use and time saving.

 ## See it in action!